gbisaga/devops/aws-devops-disasterrecovery.md

   - Can use to recreate in another region
 - RDS
   - Can do Multi-AZ but this is only in a region
+  - Aurora only - Global to up to 5 regions (brand new)
   - However can create read replicas in another region
   - Take snapshot to another region - first one is full, incremental after

-DNS routing policies - usually part of DR strategies other than backup and restore
+### DNS routing policies - usually part of DR strategies other than backup and restore
 - Note that you can create a tree of records
   - e.g. Latency Alias records at the top with weighted next level, with health checks
   - Route53 will walk the tree